 - August 2017 consultation papers and industry feedback

 - April 2016 consultation papers and industry feedback

 The Authority also held three RTP project public briefings.
 Content and selected recordings from these briefings can be found on the Authority’s website at the following locations:

 - August 2017 Electricity Authority RTP public briefing

 - May 2018 Electricity Authority RTP public briefing

 - March 2019 Electricity Authority RTP public briefing

 The Authority are amending the Electricity Industry Participation Code to implement RTP in the wholesale spot market.
-Transpower has developed a Delivery Plan and this is currently with the Authority for approval.
+The Authority approved Transpowers’ RTP Delivery Plan in August 2020.

 The delivery phase of the project will commence at the start of the 2020/2021 financial year subject to approval from the Authority.
 Current project timelines are for a forecast completion in quarter four, calendar year 2022.

 The system operator will be supporting the Authority with their planned engagement with industry over the duration of the project.
 As advised by the Authority this will be by way of interactive topic-targeted webinars and supporting material.